johnae/spook/README.md

 There's a gist for the above I just clone to ~/.spook here: [tmux notifier gist](https://gist.github.com/johnae/fc8e04acef49999fc5c9)

-There is also an OS X example here: [osx notifier gist](https://gist.github.com/fc803fe80124a0fe1953)
+There is also an OS X example here using terminal-notifier for system notifications: [osx notifier gist](https://gist.github.com/fc803fe80124a0fe1953)

 You may also use the commandline switch -n to override this: